SolarArbiter/SolarArbiter.github.io/documentation/dashboard/trials.md

 * Data quality flags that will be excluded from analysis.
 * Rule for missing forecasts (exclude, fill with 0, fill with last valid value).
 * Rule for visibility of forecast time series with other anonymous vendors.

+The specification will also include the forecast user's anticipated outcome at the trial conclusion, but we emphasize that the Solar Forecast Arbiter will play no role in facilitating that outcome.

 Forecast vendors respond with an indication that they would like to participate in the trial or decline to respond.